-Net periodic pension benefit (income) cost for the Company's U.S. and non-U.S. post-retirement pension plans was less than \$1 million for the thirteen week periods ended January 1, 2022 and January 2, 2021, respectively.
+Net periodic pension benefit cost (income) for the Company's U.S. and non-U.S. postretirement pension plans was less than \$1 million for the thirteen and twenty-six week periods ended April 2, 2022 and April 3, 2021, respectively.
 The components of net periodic pension benefit cost, other than service cost, are included in other income in the condensed consolidated statements of income.